Behnam-Asadi/YorkRegion-CrimeForecast/README.md

 ### Data Visualization

-We plot distribution of number of crimes and its Q-Q plot compared to normal distribution.
+We plot target objective function with is 30-day average of number of crimes per day in York Region, distribution of number of crimes and its Q-Q plot compared to normal distribution.
 Additionally, a correlation matrix is rendered to showcase relationships between features and the target variable.

 <div align="center" style="padding-top:20px; padding-bottom:200px;">
 <img src="src/img/normality.jpeg" align='center' width="700">